eliboa/NxNandManager/README.md

 ------ | -----------
 BYPASS_MD5SUM | Used to by-pass all md5 verifications<br/>Dump/Restore is faster but less secure
-FORCE | Program will never prompt for user confirmation
+FORCE | Program will never prompt for user confirmation DEBUG_MODE | Program will display some infos that could be usful for debugging.

 ## Compatibility